JoaoLucas23/VAEP/README.md

 # VAEP

 ## Introduction
-This is a Python code, based on ML-KULeuven's and SALab's VAEP.
-I used Wyscout free data to develop this project.
-Using Spanish league, France league and Italy league for training to get the VAEP values for the English league.
+VAEP is a Python code based on ML-KULeuven's and SALab's VAEP.
+The project uses Wyscout free data to develop the VAEP values for the English Premier League.
+To manage the process, the d6tflow library is used.

+The project uses data from the Spanish, French, and Italian leagues to train the model and generate VAEP values for the English Premier League.

 ## Files
+The project contains the following files:
-- loaders.py -> load the wyscout data and convert to SPADL format
+- `loaders.py`: This file loads the Wyscout data and converts it to the SPADL format.
-- labels.py -> create the 'scores' and 'concedes' labels to use in the VAEP model
+- `labels.py`: This file creates the 'scores' and 'concedes' labels that are used in the VAEP model.
-- features.py -> get the features for the actions to use on the VAEP model
+- `features.py`: This file gets the features for the actions to use in the VAEP model.
-- training.py -> train the model using the xgboost algorithm
+- `training.py`: This file trains the model using the XGBoost algorithm.
-- computeVAEP.py -> calculate the scores, concedes and VAEP values for all actions
+- `computeVAEP.py`: This file calculates the scores, concedes, and VAEP values for all actions.
-- wyVAEP.py -> join the VAEP values to the complete actions dataframe including players and teams names
+- `wyVAEP.py`: This file joins the VAEP values to the complete actions dataframe, including player and team names.
-- wyDataLoader.py -> load adittional wyscout data, such as minutes played per game per player
+- `wyDataLoader.py`: This file loads additional Wyscout data, such as minutes played per game per player.
-- functions.py -> some aditional functions to get summarized tables with rating values (VAEP by 90)
+- `functions.py`: This file contains additional functions to get summarized tables with rating values (VAEP by 90).
-- main.py -> run the code
+- `main.py`: This file runs the code.

 ## How to run
-On the main.py run the w3 Workflow to get a complete pandas DataFrame with all actions and their values for the entire English 17/18 season.
+To generate a complete Pandas DataFrame with all actions and their values for the entire English Premier League 2017/2018 season, run the w3 workflow in `main.py`.

-Run the other functions to get some summarized tables.
+To get summarized tables, run the other functions.